Emperors & South Pole

 Each day, our field guides will suggest a number of excursions and activities for you to choose from.
 They can be easy and relaxing, or adrenaline-charged… it’s entirely up to you.
 We go on gentle treks to a series of ice tunnels or venture further towards the coast, to where giant ice waves rise up from the ground in surreal formations.
 From relaxed picnics, to visiting one of the local science bases – it’s all about doing what you want to do.

 - If you have ever seen ‘March of the Penguins’ then you will have a clear appreciation of how spectacular the Emperors Penguins are.
 The colony at Atka Bay is no exception.
 Two hours flight via DC3 Basler from our main camp and you are at a site of over 6,000 penguins and their young chicks.
 Both are totally unafraid of humans and will come within a few meters of our group, immersing you in the noise, commotion and the sheer beauty of it all.
 This is one of the greatest, and yet least seen, wildlife events on the planet.
 It does not disappoint.

-** Please bear in mind that the South Pole is situated at an apparent altitude of 4,000m with an approximate ambient temperature of -25 C (-13F).
-Those who have had issues with altitudes sickness previously should contact a member of White desert staff for further advice.
+** Please bear in mind that the South Pole is situated at an apparent altitude of 4,000m with an approximate ambient temperature of -25°C (-13°F).
+Those who have had issues with altitude sickness previously should contact a member of White Desert staff for further advice.
 Depending on the pilots rest schedule, we will either camp at the South Pole or 83 degrees South.